-How to extract particular pages from PDF file
+How to split or extract particular pages from PDF file

 I will explain both command line and GUI way.
 If you have only CLI mode, follow these steps.